-Job insecurity is defined by some scholars as a phenomenon subjective to an overall concern about the continued available of the job in the future (De Witte, 2006).
-Multidimensional approach, differentiate between different aspects of job insecurity and was also adopted by some authors, Hellgren et al. (1999) give two differentiations of job insecurity which are qualitative job insecurity and quantitativejob insecurity.
+Job insecurity is defined by some scholars as a phenomenon subjective to an overall concern about the continued available of the job in the future (22).
+Multidimensional approach, differentiate between different aspects of job insecurity and was also adopted by some authors, (23) give two differentiations of job insecurity which are qualitative job insecurity and quantitativejob insecurity.
 From their analysis, quantitative job insecurity involves worries and concerns about the loss of essential features of job, which result insufficient development of salary, worsening of work conditions and lack of career opportunities whereas qualitative job insecurity refers to concern and worries about losing the job itself.
-Meanwhile, job loss fear and the job loss probability as two distinct components, pointing to a distinction between affective (i.e. fear) and cognitive (i.e. probability) job insecurity this was regarded by other authors, (De Witte, 2006).
+Meanwhile, job loss fear and the job loss probability as two distinct components, pointing to a distinction between affective (i.e. fear) and cognitive (i.e. probability) job insecurity this was regarded by other authors, (22).

-V. The relationship between job insecurity and commitment to change
+The relationship between job insecurity and commitment to change

-When an organization is being under a massive pressure to make a change, in the aspects of Economic incentives, restructuring, and layoff, restructuring of the organization is being used as the strategy for the solution of the organization in the condition of under performance of the organization, Beer and Nohria (2000).
-However, restructuringprocessmay adversely affect the very objectives it is meant to achieve, if there is fear of the Job insecurity among employees and the uncertainty arising out of the restructuring process may not allow the organization to achieve is aim and objectives in the process because of the fearof layoffs after restructuring.
-Individuals employed in the public sector has restructuring more job security and long-term job more value than a higher paying one in the private sector, and changes may more stressful for such individual, (De Witte, 2006).
+When an organization is being under a massive pressure to make a change, in the aspects of Economic incentives, restructuring, and layoff, restructuring of the organization is being used as the strategy for the solution of the organization in the condition of under performance of the organization, (21).
+However, restructuringprocessmay adversely affect the very objectives it is meant to achieve, if there is fear of the Job insecurity among employees and the uncertainty arising out of the restructuring process may not allow the organization to achieve is aim and objectives in the restructuring process because of the fear of layoffs after restructuring.
+Individuals employed in the public sector has more job security and long-term job more value than a higher paying one in the private sector, and changes may more stressful for such individual,(22).

-Furthermore, the employee's view and analysis of the immediate work environment and feeling of motionless to maintain desired continuity in a job threatened situation, is being defined as job insecurity by (De Witte, 2006).
-Viewing change prospect as a threat to their work relationship, their daily routine and theirfinancial securitymakes employees to feel ill at ease in the organization (De Witte, 2006).
-Views on a lack of control over the stressful situation are generally negatives attitudes towards change (Bordia et al., 2004).
+Furthermore, the employee's view and analysis of the immediate work environment and feeling of motionless to maintain desired continuity in a job threatened situation, is being defined as job insecurity by (22).
+Viewing change prospect as a threat to their work relationship, their daily routine and their financialsecurity makes employees to feel ill at ease in the organization (22).
+Views on a lack of control over the stressful situation are generally negatives attitudes towards change (23).

-Research has shownthat performance of employees and support perceived by the organization may not only have an adverse effect on job security, but also tends to increase resistance to change in an organization.
+Research has shown that performance of employees and support perceived by the organization may not only have an adverse effect on job security, but also tends to increase resistance to change in an organization.
 It is generally accepted that an assurance of job security, may give rise to openness to change on the other handwhereas, rise to lack of flexibility which is detrimental for the organizational change process, giveinsecure situation of employment.
-Job insecurity is likely to have deleterious effects on a factor critical for the success of a change initiative due to the stressful nature of employee commitment to change(Bordia et al., 2004).
+Job insecurity is likely to have deleterious effects on a factor critical for the success of a change initiative due to the stressful nature of employee commitment to change(23).